How I Make Money Blogging – Ultimate Free Guide 2023

 A lifestyle blog is not just a place for a blogger to share their personal thoughts on a subject.
 Lifestyle blogs always try to answer the types of questions people have on a particular topic.

 the more questions people have with regards to your topic or niche, the more keywords there will be that you can potentially rank for.
 Once you rank for high volume keywords, you’re half way there!

 Typically, my audience is looking for insights into how they can make money blogging, how they can best market their business or blog, and how they can use tools and platforms to their advantage.
 That equates to software, courses and training materials, and marketing materials.

 Remember though, that while you might choose a niche that has potentially a large traffic volume.
 You are also choosing a niche that will no doubt have a LOT of competition.

 There are more than 600 Million blogs on the internet.
 And, over 30 million active bloggers. thats a lot of competition, no matter which niche you are in.

 You need to be 10x better than your competitors in order to rank.
 Which means… not only do you need a large audience for any particular niche you plan to write about, but you also need to deliver expectational content time and again in that niche in order to outrank your competition.

 Can blogging make you money?
 Yes!
 Hopefully this post has helped you to find out how and inspired you to keep going!
 There is so much great info to talk about when it comes to creating income from your blog, maximising your revenue from blogging and creating a passive income!

 Blogging is a great way to make money doing something you love!
 It’s really all about selling something of value to your audience.
 There’s really nothing more to it!
 Simple, right!

-The main takeaways here are to build your active audience and sell products and services that you know and love.
+The main takeaways – if you remember only two things… are to build your active audience, and sell products and services that you know and love.